grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

    Using the [example][] Grafana Agent Static configuration below, the diagnostic report provides the following information.

     ```plaintext
-    (Warning) Please review your agent command line flags and ensure they are set in your Flow mode config file where necessary.
+    (Warning) Please review your agent command line flags and ensure they are set in your {{< param "PRODUCT_NAME" >}} configuration file where necessary.
     ```

 ## Run a Static mode configuration